Robust estimation of polyserial correlation coefficients: A density power divergence approach: Statistical and computational properties

 \subsection{Implementation}

-We provide am open-source implementation of our robust estimator as part of the package \pkg{robcat} \citep[for ``ROBust CATegorical data analysis";][]{robcat} for the statistical programming environment~\proglang{R} \citep{R}.
+We provide an open-source implementation of our robust estimator as part of the package \pkg{robcat} \citep[for ``ROBust CATegorical data analysis";][]{robcat} for the statistical programming environment~\proglang{R} \citep{R}.
 The package is freely available from CRAN (the Comprehensive \proglang{R} Archive Network) at \url{https://CRAN.R-project.org/package=robcat}.
 We used this package for obtaining all numerical results in this paper.

 In principle, every suitable method for numerical optimization can be used to minimize the robust estimator's minimization problem in~\eqref{eq:estimator}.
 In our experience, unconstrained optimization via the BFGS algorithm \citep[e.g.,][Section~6.1]{nocedal2006} works well.
 Yet, additional stability could be gained from making explicit the constraints in the parameter space~$\BTheta$ in~\eqref{eq:Theta}, for which standard algorithms for constrained optimization can be used, such as the simplex method of \citet{nelder1965}.
-In our implementation, we adopt a similar default behavior as the implementation of robust polychoric correlation estimation \citep{welz2024polycor} in package \pkg{robcat}.
+In our implementation, we adopt a similar default behavior as the implementation of robust polychoric correlation estimation \citep{welz2025polycor} in package \pkg{robcat}.
 Specifically, the implementation first tries unconstrained optimization with the BFGS algorithm.
-If instability or numerical nonconvergence are encountered or a constraint is violated, it instead uses the algorithm of \citet{nelder1965} for constrained optimization.
-Nevertheless, numerous other optimization algorithms are supported, and users can freely choose their preferred option.
+If instability or numerical nonconvergence are encountered or a constraint is violated, it instead uses the algorithm of \citet{nelder1965} for constrained optimization.\footnote{In our experience, the higher the contamination fraction, the more likely it is that unconstrained optimization fails, so constrained algorithms must be used instead.
+As an example, we refer to the convergence statistics for the simulation in Section~\ref{sec:simulation}, reported in Appendix~\ref{app:additional-results}.} Nevertheless, numerous other optimization algorithms are supported, and users can freely choose their preferred option.

 As for the choice of tuning constant~$\alpha \geq 0$ in the DPD function~\eqref{eq:DPD}, higher values lead to greater robustness but less efficiency, whereas values closer to~0 are less robust but more efficient.
 We shall see in the simulation experiments in the next section that the choice $\alpha = 0.5$ constitutes a good compromise between robustness against contamination up to about~$\varepsilon = 0.3$ while being reasonably efficient with about~76\% of the MLE's efficiency (Table~\ref{tab:efficiency}).
 Therefore, $\alpha = 0.5$ is the default choice in our implementation.
 While this is the default choice, we acknowledge that there might be situations in which choices that lead to more (or less) robustness are more appropriate, so we advise users to decide on~$\alpha$ on a case-by-case basis.